 - Address or location of incident

 The Fingerprint Unit is part of the Records Bureau.
 This unit provides such services as fingerprinting, sex offender and convicted person registration, and city employee badging.
-The Fingerprint Unit is open Monday through Thursday, 7:30 a.m. to 4:30 p.m. (excluding holidays).
+The Fingerprint Unit is open Monday through Wednesday, 7:30 a.m. to 4:30 p.m. and Thursdays, 8:30 a.m. to 4:30 p.m. (excluding holidays).
+Due to the amount of time registrations take, customers may be turned away, if they arrive after 4 p.m.
+Registrants turned away will be provided with a referral to return on a specific date.
 For additional information, the Fingerprint Unit can be reached at (702) 267-4720.

 - Citizens do not need to bring a fingerprint card unless they have been provided a fingerprint card by their employer